 Field Descriptions: GO Annotations in Tabular Form

 Depending upon how you accessed this page, the following fields may be present.
-You can Export the table in Text (.txt) or Spreadsheet (.xlsx) formats.
+You can Filter the results by Aspect, Category and Evidence Code and Export the table in Text (.txt) or Spreadsheet (.xlsx) formats.

 ||Specific GO term used to describe the given gene, linked to the GO Browser.